yashaswinir76-hue/OIBSIP__PYTHONPROGRAMMING__TASK1/README.md

-# OIBSIP__PYTHONPROGRAMMING__TASK1
+# 🎙️ Python Voice Assistant

+## 📌 Overview

-A Python-based voice assistant that listens to user commands through a microphone and performs tasks like telling the time and date, searching Wikipedia, opening websites, playing music, and telling jokes.
-It uses speech recognition to understand voice input and text-to-speech to respond, providing a simple hands-free computer interaction.
+This project is a **Voice Assistant built using Python** that listens to voice commands and performs tasks such as telling the **time, date, searching Wikipedia, opening websites, playing music, and telling jokes**.
+The assistant uses **speech recognition** to understand user commands and **text-to-speech** to respond.

+---

+## 🚀 Features

+* 🎤 Voice command recognition
+* 🗣 Text-to-speech responses
+* ⏰ Tell current time
+* 📅 Tell today's date
+* 🌐 Search infor